rvagg/archived-ender-tutorial-guts/README.md

 <script src="bonzo-ender-bridge.js"></script>
 ```

-If you look at the diagram of the Ender file structure above you'll see that we're replicating it with our `<script>` tags but replacing `provide('bonzo', module.exports)` with `provide('bonzo', bonzo)` as Bonzo has detected that it's not operating inside of a CommonJS environment with `module.exports` available so it's attached itself to the global (`window`) object instead.
+If you look at the diagram of the Ender file structure above you'll see that we're replicating it with our `<script>` tags but replacing `provide('bonzo', module.exports)` with `provide('bonzo', bonzo)` as Bonzo has detected that it's not operating inside of a CommonJS environment with `module.exports` available.
+Instead, it's attached itself to the global (`window`) object.
 Both `provide()` and `require()` are available on the global object and can be used outside of Ender (for example, to extract Bean out of an integrated build you could simply `var bean = require('bean')`.)

 We can now continue to use exactly the same script as in our fully integrated Ender build example: